 Data compiled by Adam Hoffer and Jacob Macumber-Rosin

-To compare across the Atlantic, the EU minimum excise duty on gasoline ($1.60 per gallon) is greater than the highest gas tax in the US, which is approximately $1.255 per gallon in California (combining federal and state taxes, including environmental burdens).
+For comparison across the Atlantic, the EU minimum excise duty on gasoline ($1.60 per gallon) is greater than the highest gas tax in the US, which is approximately $1.43 per gallon in California (combining federal and state taxes and including estimated environmental burdens).

 All EU Member States also levy an additional value-added tax (VAT) on the sale of gasoline and diesel fuel.
-The excise duties from the data are levied before the VAT is applied.
+The excise duties reported are levied before the VAT is applied.
+VAT rates range from 17 percent in Luxembourg to 27 percent in Hungary.
 These taxes combine to create a relatively high burden on consumers and European economies.

 Stay informed on the tax policies impacting you.